DPickei/DPickei.github.io/_posts/2024-06-03-Nonprofit-data-aggregator.md

 </video>

 ## About
-This tool automates the collection of various data points across nonprofit public filings (990s)
+This tool automates the collection of various data points from nonprofit public filings (990s).

-User enters an EIN (nonprofit ID), the program creates a csv/db file of personnel information of the board for each EIN
+User enters an EIN (nonprofit ID), and the program creates a CSV/DB file containing personnel information of the board for each EIN.

-This was originally built for a wealth management firm, but has since been refactored for general purpose use
+This was originally built for a wealth management firm, but has since been refactored for general purpose use.

 ## Data points collected:
 - "person_name": The name of the board member